Hinged Knee Brace for LCL Injury

 LCL injuries usually result from direct impact or trauma to the inner side of the knee, forcing the outer side to stretch too far.
 Common causes include:

-• Sports injuries: Activities with sudden direction changes, like football, basketball, and soccer.
+• Sports injuries: Activities with sudden direction changes, like football, volleyball, and motocross.

 • Falls: Landing awkwardly on the knee.